 You should call your lender to discuss any lump sum repayments you plan to make on your fixed-rate loan.

 Different banks use different names for their break costs.
 Some common names include economic costs, exit fees, early repayment adjustment or prepayment fees.
-Often your bank will not know what you are talking about unless you use their terminology:
+Often your bank won’t know what you’re talking about unless you use their terminology:

 - Commonwealth Bank (CBA): Early repayment adjustment (ERA).